Pushpadana Girls' College, Kandy: Education

-There are about 2,000 students and 130 teachers.
+The school currently has about 2,000 students and 130 teachers.
 Therevada Buddhism has largely been an integral part of the school's education system, as it is in all Sri Lankan Buddhist public schools.
 The students for the school are selected mainly through grade 5 scholarship programme.
 Grades are from 6 to 13.
 The school provides all A/L disciplines from Science stream to Technology Stream.

 In 2015, Nirasha Nadeeshani Kularatne won the All Island second place in the Arts stream according to the results of the GCE (A/L) examination.
 In 2016, according to the results of the GCE (O/L) examination, Pushpadana won the Kandy District first place, the Central Province the second place and the All Island the fourth place.
 Also, the percentage qualified for GCE (A/L) was 100% and the overall percentage in all subjects was 100%.
 According to the GCE (A/L) results of the years 2015 and 2016, the School won the first places in both the streams of Biosystems Technology and Engineering Technology.

 Past principals

 Houses

-The students are divided into four Houses:
+The students are divided into four houses.
+The house names are derived from Buddhist history.
+The houses compete annually in all major games to win inter-house games and competitions.